 LAND & RESOURCE +

-- Scenic views and visibility of human development of all kinds—not just wind power development—can both positively and negatively affect property values.
+- Human development of all kinds—not just wind power development—can both positively and negatively affect property values.

-- This study was the third of three major studies LBNL has conducted on this topic (the first was published in 2009, and the second in August 2013), and in all cases, using three different datasets, the researchers found no statistical evidence that operating wind turbines have had any measureable impact on home sales prices.
+- LBNL has conducted two other major studies on this topic (in 2009 and 2013), and in all cases, found no statistical evidence that operating wind turbines have had any measurable impact on home sales prices.

-- Speaking of the 2009 report, a report author stated “Neither the view of wind energy facilities nor the distance of the home to those facilities was found to have any consistent, measurable, and significant effect on the selling prices of nearby homes.”
+- As an author of the 2009 report stated “Neither the view of wind energy facilities nor the distance of the home to those facilities was found to have any consistent, measurable, and significant effect on the selling prices of nearby homes.”

 HEALTH & SAFETY +

-THE REALITY: Shadow flicker is predictable, harmless, and passes quickly.
+THE TRUTH: Shadow flicker is predictable, harmless, and passes quickly.
 It is based on the sun’s angle, turbine location, and the distance to an observer; it can be avoided by several methods.